corefan/xenko-docs/manual/ui/ui-libraries.md

 }
 ```

 UI pages have only one root element.
-UI libraries can have multiple root elements.?????????????
+UI libraries can have multiple root elements.

 ## See also